LanceMcCarthy/GoldenClouds/index.md

 * The key works on all door locks
 * The locks have double locking mechanism, you may need to turn the key 3 times to unlock & unlatch.
-* We recommend entering through the kitchen door.
-It is the **2nd** door, the one with the screen.
+* We recommend entering through the kitchen door (it's the 2nd door in the driveway, the one with the screen).

 ## Check-out

 Checking out is straightforward:

 1. You can leave all the soiled laundry on the bed you used.
-2. Close all the doors/windows (you've opened) and turn off any lights or fans (that you turned on)
+2. Close all the doors/windows you've opened and turn off any lights or fans that you turned on.
 3. Close the electronic gate after you've driven out
-4. Lock the keys away in the lockbox you got the keys from (then spin the number wheel to scramble the code).
+4. Lock the keys away in the lockbox you got the keys from, then spin the number wheel to scramble the code.

-Thank you for being considerate when sharing our home!
+This is our home, not just an investment property for Airbnb, so we thank you for being considerate!

 ## Rooms and Amenities